 - Bhavabhuti - He wrote 3 Sanskrit dramas namely, Malatimadhava, Uttara Ramacharita and Mahaviracharita

-- Vakpati - He wrote a book named Gaudavaho (about Yasovarman conquering Bengal) in Prakrit language.
+- Vakpati - Gaudavaho written by Vakpati, talks about Yasovarman conquering Bengal.
+It was written in Prakrit language.

 - According to Indian historical sources, Harshavardhana can be considered the last ruler of Pushyabhuti dynasty because next 100 years